AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 Developing and running code in AEM as a Cloud Service requires a change in the mindset.
 It should be noted that code must be resilient, especially as an instance might be stopped at any time.
 Code running in Cloud Service must be aware of the fact that it is always running in a cluster.
 This means that there is always more than one instance running.

-Certain changes are required in order for AEM Maven projects to be cloud compatible.
+Certain changes are required for AEM Maven projects to be cloud compatible.
 AEM as a Cloud Service requires a separation of *content* and *code* into distinct packages for deployment into AEM:

 * `/apps` and `/libs` are considered immutable areas of AEM as they cannot be changed after AEM starts (that is to say at runtime).
 This includes create, update or delete operations.
 Any attempt to change an immutable area at runtime will fail.